Legal information

 • the right of access, rectification or erasure of your data;

-• the right to object or restrict processing where processing is based on our legitimate interest;
+• the right to object or restrict processing based on our legitimate interest (Art.
+6-1-f);

-To exercise your rights or ask a question, contact us at contact@stelliane.com (or by post at the address shown in our Privacy Policy).
+To exercise your rights or ask a question, write to us at contact@stelliane.com or by post to: Stelliane, 5 allée Jean-Louis Thébault, 77600 Bussy-Saint-Georges, as stated in our Privacy Policy.